KT Tunstall: Kin, Wax and Nut album trilogy (2015–2022)

 From August to September 2015, Tunstall embarked on a small U.S. tour of eleven dates, playing songs from her various albums and EPs, such as The Scarlet Tulip EP (2011).
 On 16 June 2016, Tunstall released the Golden State EP before the album release.
 It is made of the lead single "Evil Eye" and its remix, and two other tracks: "All or Nothing" taken from the French TV series Sam and "The Healer".
 Tunstall released her fifth studio album, Kin, on 9 September 2016.
 The album was produced by Tony Hoffer, and recorded in Los Angeles.
 Four singles were released from this album: the lead single "Maybe It's a Good Thing", plus "Hard Girls" in which Melanie C from the Spice Girls made an appearance, "Love Is an Ocean", and "It Took Me So Long to Get Here, But Here I Am".
 Tunstall co-wrote "Bad Moms (Suite)", "Enough is Enough (Suite)", and "Get Your Tits Up (Suite)" for the soundtrack of the 2016 comedy Bad Moms.

 In 2017, Tunstall announced a trilogy of studio albums following the themes of soul, body and mind.
 Kin was the first, with the theme of soul.
 She released the second, Wax, with the theme of body, on 5 October 2018.
 In 2018, Tunstall contributed several songs to the Pete the Cat children's album including "CatGo & the Nine Lives", "Catalina Casesolver", "Let It Slide" and "CatGo's Weird Song".
 On 29 August 2019, Tunstall opened for Squeeze at Tanglewood.

-In March 2020, Tunstall announced she would start recording the third and final studio album of the trilogy by fall, with the theme of mind.
+In March 2020, Tunstall announced she would start recording the third and final studio album of the trilogy by autumn with the theme of mind.
 In 2021 she cancelled her summer tour and said she would avoid long runs of performances due to hearing problems.
 In 2018, she had suffered sudden hearing loss and tinnitus in her left ear.
 In July 2021, after she started experiencing tinnitus in her right ear, she decided to change her tour schedule to allow for longer periods of rest between performances.

 In December 2021, Tunstall performed at the New Year's Eve Times Square Times Square Ball celebration in New York.
 Since March 2022, Tunstall has narrated adverts for car company Skoda.
 Tunstall announced her seventh studio album, the third and final album on the Soul, Body and Mind trilogy, would be called Nut.
 The album was released on 9 September 2022.
 The album's first single, "Canyons", was released on 1 June 2022.